 Staff maintain respect for all pupils at all times.
-Staff will use emotional coaching techniques the 3 steps as the basis of their response.
+Staff will use Therapeutic Thinking techniques as the basis of their response.

 Each class will have its own system to support learning behaviour.
 Each pupil is unique and may require individualised support.
-This could be as a result of knowing an individual's circumstances and external professionals support.
-The aim is to provide equity, to be fair children need to be treated differently.
-Three warnings will be used if inappropriate choices persist.
+This could be as a result of knowing an individual's circumstances and external professional support.
+The aim is to provide equity, to be fair, children need to be treated differently.

+When faced with difficult behaviour, adults will follow guidance from Therapeutic Thinking training which includes, positive phrasing, limited choice, disempowering the behaviour, and the use of deescalation scripts.
+A three-warning system will be used if anti-social behaviours persist.
 After three warnings and warning cards a child may be sent to a reciprocal class to work.
-This will be followed up with time to reflect at break and/or lunchtime with ideally the member of staff involved or the Headteacher.
+This will be followed up with learning consequence time to reflect and reinforce learning with the member of staff involved or the Head teacher.
+This includes, social stories, comic book stories, reflect, repair, restore conversations.
 Children with SEN or particular needs may have individual strategies to support them.
-If there are ongoing behaviour concerns a child will be put on their own individualised target card with up to 3 targets for each lesson for which they can earn minutes towards a reward.
-This will be a short term strategy in order that good learning behaviour is achieved.
+If there are ongoing behaviour concerns a child will be given additional intervention to help the pupil learn from anti-social behaviours in order to build internal discipline and reintegrate into the class positively and successfully.
+This could be linked with individualised target cards or home-school books to share behaviour.
+This is often a short-term strategy in order to support pro-social behaviours.

-If there is a serious incident then a Purple Card will be sent to the office to contact the Head or a Senior Leader for assistance.
-This will result in the child being removed from the room.
-If the child refuses to leave and is causing serious disruption or a danger to themselves or others then reasonable force may be used to remove the child.
-Any use of reasonable force will be used alongside reasonable adjustments for children with Special Educational Needs.
+All staff should focus on de-escalation and preventative strategies, however if a child is displaying dangerous behaviours and is not responding, then a Purple Card will be sent to the office to contact the Head or a Senior Leader for assistance.
+This will result in the child being removed using Therapeutic Thinking physical intervention procedures.
+If the child refuses to leave and is causing serious disruption or a danger to themselves or others, then the class may be removed.
+Reasonable force can be used alongside reasonable adjustments for children with Special Educational Needs.